-- two proceedings which have been initiated by the European Commission against Bulgarian Energy Holding EAD and its subsidiaries for the possible abuse of a dominant position Case AT.39767 BEH Electricity and Case AT.39849 BEH Gas; and - a dispute with Worley Parsons Nuclear Services JSC, which is claiming BGN 106 million from the Group's subsidiary.
-The case is in its final stage and a decision is not expected until 31 July 2018.
+- two proceedings which have been initiated by the European Commission against Bulgarian Energy Holding EAD and its subsidiaries for the possible abuse of a dominant position - Case AT.39767 - BEH Electricity and Case AT.39849 - BEH Gas; and - a dispute with Worley Parsons Nuclear Services JSC, which is claiming BGN 106 million from the Group's subsidiary.
+The case is in its final stage and it is expected that a decision will be issued in the middle of 2018.